AsyaYeromina/kottans-frontend/README.md

     }
     //prints 3 arrows
     ```
-    Or you can loop througth a loop of each array in array
+    Or you can loop through a loop of each array in array
     ```
     var arrOfArr = [
         ["a", "b", "c"],